 Animal shelters in London: where to adopt a dog, cat or small animal

-It's #nationaldogday today which is obs the most pawsome of days to think about getting yourself a new furry family member.
-There are soooo many pooches and kitties out there ready to be pampered and loved, so if you're thinking of opening up your home to a four-legged friend then you need this list of animal shelters in London where you can adopt a dog, a cat, a rabbit or even a horse!
+There are soooo many pooches and kitties out there ready to be pampered and loved, so if you're thinking of opening up your home to a four-legged friend then you need this list of animal shelters in London where you can adopt a dog, a cat, a rabbit or even a horse from.

 Founded wayyyyy back in 1856 as “The Home for Starving and Deserted Cats”, these days The Mayhew has The Duchess of Sussex as its patron and is run as an animal welfare charity working to improve the lives of dogs and cats and in London communities and internationally.
-You'll find cats and dogs to adopt of all ages and sizes, including Ted pictured above.
+You'll find cats and dogs to adopt of all ages, breeds and sizes.
 It also has a Community Vet Clinic providing free and low cost veterinary services.
 Families with children will be considered depending on the criteria of each individual adoption.
 Not quite ready for adoption?
 If you live within an hour's journey of The Mayhew then why not give fostering a whirl?

 The Mayhew, Trenmar Gardens, London NW10 6BJ